TheAenema/The-Run-Cinematic-Project/ReadMe.md

 To run the project at optimal quality the following equipment is required:

 - A high-performance graphics card (Project was built using a GeForce RTX 3080ti 12GB)
-- Godot, Blazium, or Redot version 4.3+ (Project was created in Blazium 4.3.9 Windows 11 x64 Build)
+- Godot or Redot version 4.3+ (Project was created in Godot 4.3 Windows 11 x64 Build)
 - Vulkan Renderer Support

 > For weaker GPUs the FSR 2.0 feature can be utilized to maintain performance.
 However, ensure the project runs at a solid 60FPS to stay in sync with the theme song.